bknazook/cheatsheets/README.md

 # Cheat Sheets for Data Curation

-These Cheat Sheets were designed to enable data curators to appropriately appraise and curate a variety of content types and file formats.
-There are several content categories:
+These Cheat Sheets were designed to enable data curators to appraise a variety of content types and file formats for entry into a repository.
+There are several content categories covered:
 <ul><li>biomedical imaging</li><li>GIS filetypes</li><li>RStudio</li></ul>